Meet The LK Team

 With her background in journalism and communications, and having lived in Finland for a number of years, Jill draws on her prior experience to liven up the classroom.

-Her lessons are active, interactive and fantastical as she aspires to awaken the imaginations of the children.
-She also hopes to equip children with strong presentation and communication skills that help them gain more confidence.
 She sees great importance in nurturing children's EQ, especially in empathy and change tolerance.
 This, she believes, will help blossom their social life.

 Jill is pursuing an Advanced Certificate in Teaching Speech and Drama from the Nanyang Academy of Fine Arts.
 This powerful quote by Tim Fargo truly resonates with Jill.